Local Government Energy Audit

 All across New Jersey, residents and business owners are looking for ways to save energy and the environment.
 Now local government, as well as state contracting agencies, public agencies, NJ State Colleges and State Universities, and 501(c)(3) non-profit agencies can take a leadership role by participating in the Local Government Energy Audit Program (LGEA) offered as part of New Jersey's Clean Energy Program.

 The LGEA Program targets buildings owned by local governments, New Jersey State Colleges and State Universities, and 501(c)(3) non-profit agencies.
 Such facilities may include, but are not limited to: offices, courtrooms, town halls, police and fire stations, sanitation buildings, transportation structures, schools and community centers.
 All local governments, New Jersey State Colleges or State Universities, and non-profit agencies exempt from federal tax under section 501(c)(3) of the Internal Revenue Code that are located within the service territory of at least one of the state's regulated utilities are eligible.

-The Program requires that participating local government agencies pass a resolution enabling submittal of the program application.
-Sample Resolutions that may be used by your governing body are included in the complete package of guidelines and application forms provided in the link at the top of this page.
+The Program no longer requires that participating local government agencies pass a resolution enabling submittal of the program application.

 Incentives Up To 100% of the Cost

 Applicants may receive support from New Jersey's Clean Energy Program representatives in order to help them take advantage of incentives on equipment upgrades performed after the audit.

 To ensure the opportunity for participation by many local governments and eligible non-profit agencies throughout the state, this program is subject to an incentive cap of $100,000 per fiscal year, per agency.